Exclusive: US 'agrees' to release Afghan funds through Swiss bank

 Sources privy to negotiations say that Washington is working on a plan to deposit $3.5 billion with the Bank of International Settlements and have the money distributed under a third-party monitoring system.

-The United States has agreed to release a part of Afghanistan’s frozen assets, which were seized after the Taliban takeover last year, TRT World has learned from reliable sources.
+The United States has agreed to release a part of Afghanistan’s frozen assets, which were seized after the Taliban came to power last year, TRT World has learned from reliable sources.

 The $3.5 billion in fund is to be likely released to the Bank of International Settlements (BIS) based in Basel, Switzerland, a source privy to the matter said.